gnosis/gnosis-labs-hackathon-starter/README.md

 The code can be messy, the only thing we ask you is for it to be reproducible on our machines, and to help with that, there is `mypy` as the only check of CI pipeline on Github.

+A few ideas to jump start your experiments:

+On the research side:

+- Scrape multiple search engines
+- Scrape different kinds of sources depending on question type
+- Trying different methods for extracting valuable information from each site
+- Handling cases where two sources contain conflicting information

+On the prediction side:

+- Have an ensemble of agents making predictions, and taking an average or other aggregation method
+- Currently the LLM returns a float, and this is converted to a binary Yes/No answer by thresholding at 0.5.
+Experiment with having the LLM return different kinds of answers (e.g. categorical)

 ### Testing your experiments

 Run